VictoriaZQY/Recipe-App/README.md

 The slides and reports are listed to help others get a better understanding of the workload and work done with stages.

+This project was started in October 2024 and completed in December 2024.

 ---
 # Development Timeline